Signs and symptoms: Prodrome

 Many diseases have an early prodromal stage where a few signs and symptoms may suggest the presence of a disorder before further specific symptoms may emerge.
 Measles for example has a prodromal presentation that includes a hacking cough, fever, and Koplik's spots in the mouth.
 Over half of migraine episodes have a prodromal phase.
 Schizophrenia has a notable prodromal stage, as has dementia.

 Nonspecific symptoms

-Nonspecific symptoms are very general and thus can be associated with a wide range of conditions.
-In other words, they are not specific to (not particular to) any one condition.
-Most signs and symptoms are at least somewhat nonspecific, as only pathognomonic ones are highly specific.
-But certain nonspecific signs and symptoms are especially nonspecific and especially common.
-They are also known as constitutional symptoms when they affect the sense of well-being.
+Some symptoms are specific, that is, they are associated with a single, specific medical condition.

+Nonspecific symptoms, sometimes also called equivocal symptoms, are not specific to a particular condition.
 They include unexplained weight loss, headache, pain, fatigue, loss of appetite, night sweats, and malaise.

-Because most signs and symptoms are at least somewhat nonspecific, one of the keys to differential diagnosis is pattern recognition (mentally, digitally, or both) amid sets of multiple signs and symptoms.
-That is, a certain subgroup coexisting together yields higher specificity than each one in isolation can provide.
+A group of three particular nonspecific symptoms – fever, night sweats, and weight loss – over a period of six months are termed B symptoms associated with lymphoma and indicate a poor prognosis.

+Other sub-types of symptoms include: